aarushi860/aarushi860/README.md

-## Hey there! :wave:
+# Hey there! :wave:

-*I'm Aarushi Maheshwari, :blush:  a senior backend software engineer from India , mainly experienced worked with startups.*
+*I'm Aarushi Maheshwari, :blush:  a senior backend software engineer from India , mainly experienced working with startups.*

-I love working on complex problems and learning new technologies , which layer by layer helps me to build a strong foundation in software engineering.
+I love working on complex problems and learning new technologies.

 My current tech stack includes :